 WooCommerce composite products: how to build your own product [+video]

 WooCommerce composite products are a way of letting your customers configure their own products.
-This tutorial will show you step by step how to set up composite products with a couple of real-life composite products scenarios.
+This tutorial will show you step-by-step how to set up composite products with a couple of real-life composite products scenarios.

-WooCommerce composite product scenarios
+WooCommerce composite product examples

 We’ll look at three different examples of composite products:

-- The first scenario looks at how to create a ‘build your own computer’ product in WooCommerce
+• The first scenario looks at how to create a ‘build your own computer’ product in WooCommerce

-- The second scenario looks at how to create a gift hamper product
+• The second scenario looks at how to create a gift hamper product

-- The third scenario shows how to create a build your own bike composite product
+• The third scenario shows how to create a build your own bike composite product

 You should be able to use the techniques in these examples for any composite product you want to build.